 Working collaboratively with your team, you’ll help to deliver investment advice to your clients that meet their objectives while remaining within their constraints.
 Your challenge is to translate complex concepts into succinct solutions.

-Fund managers invest our client’s money.
-We make sure we pick the best managers to help reach the client’s goals.
-You look at the universe of managers and analyse, interview and report which ones can be trusted to deliver those goals.
+Fund managers invest our clients’ money.
+It’ll be your job to make sure we pick the best ones.
+You’ll look at the universe of fund managers and analyse, interview and report which ones are best placed to deliver our clients’ goals.

 Asset & Liability Management (ALM)